 XWFS is a wide area file system mounted on blacklight.
-It is also mounted on all major XSEDE computational machines to faciltiate seamless file sharing between XSEDE systems.
+It is also mounted on all major XSEDE computational machines to facilitate seamless file sharing between XSEDE systems.

-You apply for an XWFS allocation just like you apply for a computational allocation through the XSEDE Portal.
+You apply for an XWFS allocation through the XSEDE Portal.
 When you apply for an XSEDE allocation you specify a space quota, a list of users and a project name.
-The project name determines the name of your XWFS project directory under the directory /xwfs/projects, which is mounted on all the major XSEDE computational platforms.
+The project name determines the name of your XWFS project directory under the directory /xwfs/projects, which is mounted on all major XSEDE computational platforms.
 Your XWFS quota is a group quota.
 The group includes all the users you listed in your XWFS allocation.
 Eventually the PI will be able to see the group's usage through the XSEDE Portal.
 For now you can use local Unix commands like du -sh.

 File repositories are discrete file storage spaces.
-You cannot, for example, open a file that resides in a file repository nor will you run a program on a file repository.
+You will not, for example, open a file that resides in a file repository nor will you run a program on a file repository.
 You will not login to a file repository.
-You must use explicit file copy commands to move files to and from a repository.
 You currently have one file repository available to you on blacklight: the Data Supercell, PSC's file archival system.

 The Data Supercell is a complex disk-based archival system.

 A variety of transfer methods are available to copy files to and from blacklight's file systems.
 These methods are discussed below.